VITA-Group/Graph-Mixture-of-Experts/README.md

 # Graph Mixture of Experts: Learning on Large-Scale Graphs with Explicit Diversity Modeling

-Official code for "Graph Mixture of Experts: Learning on Large-Scale Graphs with Explicit Diversity Modeling" by Haotao Wang, Ziyu Jiang, Yan Han, Zhangyang Wang
+Official code for "Graph Mixture of Experts: Learning on Large-Scale Graphs with Explicit Diversity Modeling" in NeurIPS 2023.

 ## Introduction

-In this work, we propose the Graph Mixture of Experts (GMoE) model structure to enhance the ability of GNNs to accommodate the diversity of training graph structures, without incurring computational overheads.
+In this work, we propose the Graph Mixture of Experts (GMoE) model structure to enhance the ability of GNNs to accommodate the diversity of training graph structures, without incurring computational overheads at inference.

 ## How to run the code